How to Budget for Your First Apartment (Checklist and Tips)

 There is a good chance that if you are getting your first apartment, you may have just graduated from college.
 If you are like many Americans, this also means you have monthly student loan payments.

-While not mandatory for most rentals, having renter’s insurance is a really good idea.
-It is normally cheap, and gives you fantastic coverage.
-If you want to know more about renter’s insurance, read through our guide here.
+While not mandatory for most rentals, having renter's insurance is a really good idea.
+It is normally cheap and gives you fantastic coverage.

 Subscriptions can range from your Audible account to a wine club you belong to.
 Make sure you take stock of all your monthly payments and include them in your budget.